 An important point made in this Kurzgesagt video is that "The concept of your personal carbon footprint was popularized by the oil producer BP in a 2005 ad campaign, arguably one of the most effective and sinister pieces of propaganda that still seriously distracts all of us from the reality of the situation."

-Essentially, although it is true that we can reduce our emissions by changing lightbulbs, using public transit and eating less meat, the reality is that our own individual emissions is tiny compared to large industries, particularly the fossil fuel industry.
+Essentially, although it is true that we can reduce our emissions by changing lightbulbs, using public transit and eating less meat, the reality is that our own individual emissions are tiny compared to large industries, particularly the fossil fuel industry.

 So what can you actually do?